 Frequently Asked Questions

-tree care can be complex, and we’re here to provide answers to common questions.
+Tree Care can be complex, and we’re here to provide answers to common questions.
 Here are some frequently asked questions from our clients.

 Yes, we offer 24/7 emergency tree services throughout Oregon City and surrounding areas.
 When ice storms strike, trees fall on structures, or hazardous situations develop, we dispatch experienced crews within 2-4 hours for critical situations.
 Our emergency response includes damage assessment, safe tree removal or stabilization, property protection, and insurance documentation.
 We prioritize life-safety situations during major storm events while responding to all emergencies as quickly as conditions allow.